DUKE GEOLOGICAL LABORATORY

 The rhyodacites are highly porphyritic.
 Suspended in the red, siliceous groundmass are phenocrysts of hornblende, clinopyroxene, biotite, plagioclase, and subordinate K-feldspar.
 The groundmass is enriched in quartz and K-feldspar and dusted with fibrous aggregates of iron oxide - the probable result of quenching and devitrification of initial felsitic volcanic glass.
 Cracked and partly replaced hornblende phenocryst suspended in hyalocrystalline groundmass rich in iron oxides.

 The dikes crosscut folded Proterozoic Y granulite facies rocks of the Queens Tunnel Complex with which they are genetically and temporally unrelated.
 The dikes are cut by a generation of steep, NNE-trending brittle faults that are cut by younger, steep NW-trending faults.
 The injection of a suite of rhyodacite dikes that are chemically, texturally, and temporally unrelated to their bedrock hosts, mark an anomalous geological formation that adds a new chapter to the evolution of the New York City area.
-The GSA abstract and a related paper can be found here.
+The GSA abstract and a related paper (Merguerian 2001a) can be found here.

 13 February 2002